 The management is actively working on measures to further automate the whole business process by implementing and further optimizing ERP systems.
 In particular, the newly introduced electronic document exchange has led to efficiency increases.
-Another important aspect is the CRM system, which is applied to the entire sales process, as well as a mobile app for coordinating aftersales employees.
+The Group has launched "RiskPro" - an automated risk management process on the basis of 1C platform.
+Another important aspect is the CRM system, which is applied to the entire sales process, as well as a mobile app for coordinating after-sales employees.
 The management intends to increase the number of employees directly involved in sales without increasing the administrative effort.
 The increase in productivity should enable the company to boost sales without increasing the number of non-operational employees.
-The number of employees on the reporting date was 731.
+The number of employees on the reporting date was 803.
 In addition, the aim is to standardize the structures and processes of the various regional companies and to eliminate unnecessary hierarchy levels.